DNSimple and ClickFunnels

 Deploying a secondary DNS provider that doesn’t share the same infrastructure as your primary provider (DNSimple) means if your primary DNS provider temporarily goes down, your customers continue to have access to your site.
 You can take advantage of this feature, and have the DNS with another provider as a backup, in the unlikely event that we face downtime.

 You’re not required to use secondary DNS, and your site will function without it.
-You can learn more here.
+You can learn more in this article.

 Your site will function properly without using these features.